yonkahlon/Zenject/README.md

 {
     ...

-    // We don't need to include these bindings but often its nice to have
-    // control over initialization-order and update-order
     void InitExecutionOrder()
     {
-        Container.Install<ExecutionOrderInstaller>(
-            new List<Type>()
-            {
-                // Re-arrange this list to control update order
+        // In many cases you don't need to worry about execution order,
+        // however sometimes it can be important
+        // If for example we wanted to ensure that AsteroidManager.Initialize
+        // always gets called before GameController.Initialize (and similarly for Tick)
+        // Then we could do the following:
+        Container.BindExecutionOrder<AsteroidManager>(-10);
+        Container.BindExecutionOrder<GameController>(-20);

-                // These classes will be initialized and updated in this order and disposed of in reverse order typeof(AsteroidManager),
+        // Note that they will be disposed of in the reverse order given here }
-                typeof(GameController),
-            });
-    }

     ...